Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 #### EU Data Residency

 For EU data residency, you must set up your project inside Amplitude EU and use the API key from Amplitude EU.
 You can configure the server zone by checking the checkbox **EU Data Residency** under **Tag Configuration** -> **Initialization** of the `init` tag.
 The initialization section only shows up when tag type is set to init.
-[More details](../../data/sdks/typescript-browser/#eu-data-residency).
+[More details](../../sdks/typescript-browser/#eu-data-residency).

 #### Enable attribution tracking

 Check this box to enable additional configuration options for attribution.
 The following configurations are available attribution optiosn.
-[More details](../../data/sdks/marketing-analytics-browser/#configuration).
+[More details](../../sdks/marketing-analytics-browser/#configuration).

-???config "Configuration Options"
+???config "Default Configurations"
     | <div class="big-column">Name</div>  | Description | Default Value |
     | --- | --- | --- |
     |`Exclude Referrers`| `string` or `string1, string2`.
 The referrer_domain you want to exclude the attribution tracking.
 If you exclude a referring_domain, it won't fire any web attribution tracking.
 That means for the event fired from the exclude referring_domain won't have any web attribution user properties, it will maps to `(none)` in chart analysis. | `[]` |